2007 Denver Broncos season: Week 8: vs. Green Bay Packers

 Coming off their Sunday night home win over the Steelers, the Broncos stayed at home for a Monday Night interconference fight with the Green Bay Packers.
 In the first quarter, Denver took the early lead with QB Jay Cutler completing a 5-yard TD pass to TE Tony Scheffler.
 The Packers responded with QB Brett Favre completing a 79-yard TD pass to WR James Jones.
 In the second quarter, Green Bay took the lead with kicker Mason Crosby getting a 19-yard and a 26-yard field goal.

 In the third quarter, the Broncos began to rally as kicker Jason Elam got a 45-yard field goal for the only score of the period.
 In the fourth quarter, Denver managed to get a last-second 21-yard field goal from Elam to send the game into overtime.
 On the Packers' first play of the period, Favre sealed the win with an 82-yard TD pass to WR Greg Jennings.

-With the loss, not only did the Broncos fall to 3–4, but it also marked the first time in franchise history that they lost to Green Bay at home.
+With the loss, not only did the Broncos fall to 3–4, but it also marked the first time in franchise history that they lost to the Packers at home.